Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 For most of the last century, breast cancer was categorized only by its location in the body; as a result, treatment results varied significantly.
 Patients with metastatic HER2+ breast cancer were traditionally treated with conventional chemotherapy regimens until trastuzumab became available.
 In September 1998, the FDA approved Roche and Genentech’s breast cancer therapy, HERCEPTIN, as a treatment regimen containing doxorubicin, cyclophosphamide, and paclitaxel, for the adjuvant treatment of HER2-positive node-positive breast cancer.
-Later in 2000, the European authority and 2001, the Japanese Ministry of Health, Labor and Welfare approved HERCEPTIN in metastatic HER2-positive breast cancer.
+Later in 2000, the European authority and in 2001, the Japanese Ministry of Health, Labor and Welfare approved HERCEPTIN in metastatic HER2-positive breast cancer.

 In many regards, the approval of HERCEPTIN marked a turning point in HER2+ breast cancer treatment.
 HERCEPTIN was the first targeted treatment for a solid tumor and the first drug to be paired with a companion diagnostic.
 By identifying patients with an improved risk-benefit profile, those patients gained critical time that would otherwise have been spent searching for a viable treatment.